 The Company's Financial Statements include the costs and obligations associated with the provision of pension and other postretirement benefits to current and former employees.
 It is the Directors' responsibility to set the assumptions used in determining the key elements of the costs of meeting such future obligations.
 These assumptions are set after consultation with the Group's actuaries and include those used to determine regular service costs and the financing elements related to the plans' assets and liabilities.
 Whilst the Directors believe that the assumptions used are appropriate, a change in the assumptions could affect the Group's profit and financial position.
 The pension obligations are most sensitive to a change in the discount rate and therefore could materially change in the next financial year if the discount rate changes significantly.
-Sensitivity disclosures are included in Group's Note 26.3.
+Sensitivity disclosures are included in Note 26.3.
+For the estimates below, the Group does not have any key assumptions concerning the future, or other key sources of estimation uncertainty in the reporting period that are reasonably expected to have a significant risk of causing a material adjustment to the carrying amounts of assets/liabilities within the next financial year.
+Nonetheless, these estimates have the potential to materially vary over time and are therefore highlighted.